 Our company has a worldwide patented drug platform of over 100 peptides that inhibit the phosphorylation of the MARCKS protein, a well published primary mediator of an inflammatory cytokine release involved in respiratory disease and cancer progression.

 biomarck is currently developing its lead compound, BIO-11006 for non small cell lung cancer (NSCLC) and acute respiratory distress syndrome (ARDS).
-We have active IND’s for both indications and are conducting proof of concept studies in patients with NSCLC and ARDS during 2017.
+We have active IND’s for both indications and are conducting Phase 2 clinical studies in patients with NCSLC and ARDS in 2017/2018.

 The method of action (MOA) has been clearly delineated for both diseases.
 For NSCLC inhibition of phosphorylation of the MARCKS protein by the ten amino acid peptide BIO-11006 prevents PIP2 release from the cell wall into the cytoplasm and subsequent activation of tumor promoting agents such as FAK, P13 and AKT.
 Further it has been shown to hold the cell for long periods of time in the G2/M phase of division (G2/M arrest) allowing potentiation of the effect of platinum based therapies.